langhuihui/gotask/README.md

 ./dashboard/start.sh
 ```

-This script automatically starts the backend service and frontend development server, and opens the browser to access the management interface.
+This script automatically builds the frontend, starts the backend service, and serves the management interface.

 ## Tutorial Lessons